zingus/monotable/README.md

 # Monotable

-Monotable is a text-based file format to describe tables of data.
+Monotable is a text-based file format to describe tables of data

 ## File Format